juergenweb/FieldtypeObjectDimensions/README.md

 # ProcessWire-ObjectDimension-Fieldtype
 An Inputfield and Fieldtype for ProcessWire CMS to enter dimensions (width, height, depth) of an object

 This fieldtype was inspired by the amazing fieldtype "Fieldtype Dimensions" from SOMA ([https://modules.processwire.com/modules/fieldtype-dimension/](https://modules.processwire.com/modules/fieldtype-dimension/)).
-This Fieldtype was introduced in 2013 - so its the time to make a makeover of the whole thing.
+This Fieldtype was introduced in 2013 - so its time for a relaunch.
-The main differences are that you can use float numbers too and it adds also support for the computed calculation of the floor space of an object.
+This fieldtype offers more possibilities than the old one.

+The main differences are:
+- you can select if 2 dimensions (width, height) or 3 dimension (width, height and depth) should be displayed.
+2 dimensions can be used for photos, wallpapers and so on.
+3 dimensions for other objects.
+- you can enter float numbers and integers
+- you can set the maximum number of digits
+- you can set the maximum number of decimals
+- depending on the number of digits and decimals the database schema will be adapted at each change

 The code uses also some parts and ideas from the Fieldtype Decimals ([https://modules.processwire.com/modules/fieldtype-decimal/](https://modules.processwire.com/modules/fieldtype-decimal/)) - especially methods for altering the database schema.

 ## What it does

-This fieldtype let's you define 3 dimensions width / height / depth as integer or float.
+This inputfield/fieldtype let you enter 3 dimensions (width/height/depth) of an object (fe a product).
-You can select if you want to enter 2 dimensions (width and height) fe for photos, wallpapers or 3 dimensions (width, height and depth) for other objects.
+You can select if you want to display inputs for 2 or 3 dimensions.

 ### 2 dimensions inputfield:
 ![alt text](https://github.com/juergenweb/ProcessWire-ObjectDimension-Fieldtype/blob/master/objectdimensions1.png?raw=true)